rpuntaie/blog/cryptocurrency_as_money.rst

 exploit them and produce stability, for people to use.

-For a valuation to be stable its supply must change according its demand.
+For a valuation to be stable its supply must change according to its demand.
 The bot can swap falling cryptos with rising ones, leveling them out.
 This swapping is the result of many bots buying low and selling high,